Extension OAuth 2.0

 state | A random string used for validation. |

-If the access scopes have changed or if this the seller is installing the Extension for the first-time, Fynd Commerce will show the seller the permission page and get consent.
+If the access scopes have changed or if the seller is installing the Extension for the first-time, Fynd Commerce will show the seller the permission page and get consent.

-Step 6: Authorization-code grant
+Step 6: Authorization-code Grant

 After the seller consents to the access scopes requested by the Extension, Fynd Commerce redirects them to the redirect_uri